ayushgoel24/Event-Driven-Microservice-Design-Optimizing-Event-Routing-with-AWS-EventBridge-and-SQS/README.md

 <p style="text-align: justify">In essence, the architectural enhancements have not only streamlined and strengthened the internal operations but have also played a pivotal role in elevating the overall user experience, leading to higher satisfaction levels and reinforcing the platform's reputation for reliability and efficiency.</p>

 ## Conclusion
-This event-driven microservice design represents a paradigm shift in how events can be optimally routed.
-Although the core codebase remains proprietary, the architecture, benefits, and results detailed here offer invaluable insights for those looking to optimize their event-driven systems.
+<p style="text-align: justify">This event-driven microservice design represents a paradigm shift in how events can be optimally routed.
+Although the core codebase remains proprietary, the architecture, benefits, and results detailed here offer invaluable insights for those looking to optimize their event-driven systems.</p>

+## Note
+<p style="text-align: justify">Please note that this project was executed during my tenure at a previous organization, and due to confidentiality agreements, it remains non-public.
+Nonetheless, discourse around its architecture, design principles, and best practices is always encouraged.</p>

+## Contact
+<p style="text-align: justify">For further inquiries or to delve deeper into project-related discussions, please don't hesitate to reach out.</p>

+## Acknowledgements
+<p style="text-align: justify">I'd like to extend my sincere gratitude to the entire team and contributors who played an instrumental role in bringing this project to fruition.
+Your expertise, dedication, and collaborative spirit were pivotal in achieving the goals set out for this system.
+Additionally, a special thanks to the open-source community for providing tools and platforms that served as the foundation for this project.
+Your relentless pursuit of innovation continues to inspire and drive projects like ours.</p>